 We are not currently scheduling poustinia retreats.
-Please check back in the future.
+We will likely begin scheduling them again in 2025.
+Please check back next year.

 Why is such a place of retreat called a “desert”?
 Sometimes God draws us to a “deserted place” (Mk 6:31), free of distractions, because He wants to be with us and speak to our hearts.
 He said to the prophet Hosea, “I will lead [Israel] into the desert and speak to her heart” (Hosea 2:14).
 The reason a poustinia is a “desert” is not because it is barren, but because it is open and free for God.
 A desert is actually a fertile place that can produce abundant fruit when water is poured into it.
 The Lord said through the prophet Isaiah, “Fear not… For I will pour water on the thirsty land, and streams on the dry ground; I will pour my Spirit…” (Isaiah 44:2-3).